-He received his MD in 2004 and PhD in 2010 at the University of Tampere, Finland.
+He received his MD and PhD at the University of Tampere, Finland.
 In early 2014, he returned to Finland after 3 years as a post-doctoral fellow in the Department of Clinical Epidemiology and Biostatistics at McMaster University, Canada, hosted by Distinguished Professor Gordon Guyatt.
 Besides his clinical work in urology, he teaches at the University of Helsinki, and is leading the Clinical Urology and Epidemiology (CLUE) Working Group (http://www.clueworkinggroup.com) – a strong collaborative network of international collaborators.

 His research initially focused on population studies of lower urinary tract symptoms (LUTS), in particular nocturia and overactive bladder.
 His PhD thesis addressing these issues was awarded the best thesis of the year at the University of Tampere (all faculties), and received international recognition.
 While his research group is actively continuing LUTS research, his experience at McMaster has considerably broadened his research focus.